Portlethen: Education

+Transport

+Portlethen is next to the A92.
+It has a train station which connects to Aberdeen and Dundee.
+Stagecoach operate bus services to/from Portlethen.

 Community Council

-The Portlethen & District Community Council (PDCC) was officially reformed on 30 November 2007.
-It meets monthly in Portlethen Academy, normally on the fourth Tuesday of each month and considers many issues including development proposals and transport.
+The Portlethen & District Community Council (PDCC) monthly in Portlethen Academy, normally on the fourth Tuesday of each month and considers many issues including development proposals and transport.
 Meetings are open to the public and offer an opportunity to raise topics of relevance to the local community.

-The community council is currently in abeyance due to a lack of volunteers.

 Portlethen Gala is a social and community event held every summer on the last Saturday in August.